 There are one of two paths people typically follow to achieve their goal.

 On path A – this person starts out with their “I wish I could” and out of pure excitement jumps immediately to the “I am” step.
 It sounds like “I am getting up at 4:30 AM starting Monday morning, I’m doing 2 hours of MLS searches, then I’m going to drive neighborhoods with my door hangers AND so I’m totally on my game, I’m quitting drinking”.
 This approach usually lasts until about noon or at the latest until 5 PM Tuesday when everyone else is going for Happy Hour.

 On path B – this person thinks “I wish I could”.
 A lot.
 Then they think “I want to”.
 A lot.
 Then, they think about the plans they could make, the kind of plan it would take, the plan they should make.
 A lot.

 Neither path gets them there because each phase of achieving a goal requires addressing the “stuff” that comes up during it.
 Someone who jumps to the end hasn’t spent time on putting a firm foundation in place to build upon to reach the next level, and the person who procrastinates and analyzes each level never moves beyond the first one or two because, again, they are not dealing with the internal resistance that comes up about doing something new or different.

 I’m about to offer you an exclusive opportunity, partly as a thank you for taking a ‘test drive’ with me and partly because I’m selfish and nothing gives me more joy than watching someone bring their vision to life!

 Work with me in a 60-minute one-on-one to go through the digital version of my newest ‘Good to Goal Formula’ I’ll be recording and releasing for download.
-This means you get personalized assistance with your most important goal as I fine-tune and build out the content for the final version.
+This means you get personalized assistance with your most important real estate goal as I fine-tune and build out the content for the final version.
 Includes Zoom recording and 44-page Good to Goal Playbook.